eljost/pysisyphus/docs/coordinate_systems.rst

       ...                     # no 'fn' key here!

-Employed coordinates and coordinate systems in `preopt` and `endopt` are similary controlled by a `geom` block in the respective block.
-The same keywords are supported, as for the global `geom` block, except the `fn` key. block.
+Employed coordinates and coordinate systems in `preopt` and `endopt` are similary controlled by a `geom` block.
+Same keywords are supported, as for the `geom` block, at the top level, except the `fn` key.

 Inline input
 ^^^^^^^^^^^^^
-Inline input is supported for XYZ format, coordinates are expected in Å. Take care of proper indentation.
+Inline coordinates are supported for XYZ format, and expected in Å. Take care of proper indentation.
+The example below would yield RIC for the hydrogen molecule (1 bond).

 .. code:: yaml